KvXJScript/SPA-space/README.md

 # Technologies used to do this project
-Last but not least, the technologies implemented in this project are React, React-Router, CssTransition, Sass, BEM methology, API, Authentification, JSX.
+Last but not least, the technologies implemented in this project are React, React-Router, CssTransition, Sass, BEM methology, API, Authentification, JSX, React Hooks.
 I chose to use create-react-app bolierplate, because it is such a awesome thing which helps alot with minimalizing initial setup and it gives more time to dive into coding.